JITx-Inc/design-template/README.md

 # Getting started with a JITX Design

 Select the green `Use This Template` button towards the top of this page and create a new repository.
-If you do not see this button, sign into git.
+If you do not see this button, sign into GitHub.

 Name your repository, select private or public, and select `Create repository from template` The repository will be created.